 Given that most members' primary residences are not at Tahoe Donner, the Board recognizes and understands that it will be difficult for many members to attend open Board meetings in person.
 As a result, the Board will audio/video record all open Board meetings in order to make them available to the membership no later than 7 days after the meeting.
-Audio/Video recording of open Board meetings will be posted on the Association's website and be retained for two ten years after the meeting.
-The Association intends to actively research the live broadcasting of open Board meetings, to include creating a live remote member comment capability to be functional before the end of 2016, will institute live broadcasting of open Board meetings and live remote member verbal comment capability before the end of 2017.
+Audio/Video recording of open Board meetings will be posted on the Association's website and be retained for ten years after the meeting.
+The Association intents to institute live broadcasting of open Board meetings and live remote member verbal comment capability before the end of 2017.